 Gibson was an invited participant in Werner Herzog's second Rogue Film School.

 Gibson is developing the indie rock movie musical FLOATING UNDERGROUND, a contemporary adaptation of CYRANO DE BERGERAC set in the indie art scene of New York City.
 He is currently set to direct KILL ME ALL YOU WANT, an independent thriller he co-wrote with Mark Shanahan about a hitman who falls in love with the woman he is supposed to kill.
-KILL ME ALL YOU WANT is currently raising financing and is on track to begin principal photography in December 2015.
+KILL ME ALL YOU WANT is currently raising financing and is on track to begin principal photography next year.